jxwleong/altera-de1-processor/README.md

 ### <a  name="mux"></a> Multiplexer
 ![RTL view of 2-to-1 mux](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/resources/images/Quartus%20II%20Images/Quartus_RTL_2to1MUX.png)
 Figure 10.
-RLT view of two to one multiplexer.
+RTL view of two to one multiplexer.
 ![RTL view of 4-to-1 mux](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/resources/images/Quartus%20II%20Images/Quartus_RTL_4to1MUX.png)
 Figure 11.
-RLT view of four to one multiplexer.  <br/>
+RTL view of four to one multiplexer.  <br/>
 Figures above shows RTL view of 2-to-1 and 4-to-1 multiplexer.
 Multiplexer is a device that selects one of the analog or digital input signals and forwards it to a single output line.
 Multiplexer selects the input signals based on the signals given at selector pin.

 | Select (S0) |   Out   |